prashnani/pix2pix-tensorflow/README.md

 # Acknowledgements
 Code is based on the original torch implementation of [pix2pix](https://github.com/phillipi/pix2pix).
 Thanks for the excellent work!
 There are two other excellent repositories on tensorflow implementations of pix2pix by [Yen-Chen Lin](https://github.com/yenchenlin/pix2pix-tensorflow) and [Christopher Hesse](https://github.com/affinelayer/pix2pix-tensorflow).

+If you use this code for your research, please cite the original pix2pix paper:
+@article{pix2pix2017,
+  title={Image-to-Image Translation with Conditional Adversarial Networks}, author={Isola, Phillip and Zhu, Jun-Yan and Zhou, Tinghui and Efros, Alexei A}, journal={CVPR}, year={2017}
+}